camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 {{<figure src="rpa-orchestration.png" >}}

 However, despite the popularity of RPA, we must understand that all of these are just temporary workarounds and <i>not</i> true digital transformation - these approaches will not bring us on par with leading tech companies like Amazon.
 In the long run, there is no way around actually replacing the TLM with a flexible solution stack that we produce and own ourselves, thus making things like process mining and RPA obsolete.
 Remember?
 We need to become a technology company.
-So if we’re breaking up the monolith and replace it with a modern software architecture pattern, that is about autonomous, decoupled units, which pattern could you think of?
+So if we’re breaking up the monolith and replace it with a modern software architecture pattern that's about autonomous, decoupled units, which pattern could you think of?
 Yes, microservices!

 Microservices-oriented patterns have become super popular, and for good reason.
 Still, they are of course no silver bullet.
 One problem when designing decoupled, independent, and autonomous units is local optimization, which again can become a problem when those microservices need to play together to automate business processes end-to-end.